boundless-xyz/boundless/documentation/site/pages/requestor-manual/broadcasting-requests.md

 # Broadcast a Proof Request

-Programmatic interaction with the market is accomplished through `boundless-market` crate, using the `ProofMarketService` struct.
+Programmatic interaction with the market is accomplished through `boundless-market` crate, using the `BoundlessMarketService` struct.
 An example is provided in the `examples/counter` directory of the [Boundless monorepo][boundless-repo], and the [Boundless Foundry template][boundless-foundry-template-repo] for building a stand-alone application to interact with the Market

 You can also interact with the market via a market client CLI.